blinkmobile/au.com.blinkmobile.cordova.appconfig/README.md

 #         under the License.
 -->

-# cordova-plugin-airwatchace
+# au.com.blinkmobile.cordova.appconfig

-This plugin defines a global `airwatchace` object, which describes the Airwatch MDM Configuration.
+This plugin defines a global `AppConfig` object, which describes the App Config Community MDM Configuration.
 Although the object is in the global scope, it is not available until after the `deviceready` event.

     document.addEventListener("deviceready", onDeviceReady, false);